spg-berkeleylab/yy-gen-playground/README.md

 A set of utility scripts and program is available in this repository to facilitate generating and analyzing common processes of interest.

 * `scripts/install-versioned-sw.sh` make versioned software available system-wide (see instructions above)
-* `scripts/create-graph-pdf.sh` read an HepMC file an create a PDF with event visualization (1 event per page)
+* `create-graph-pdf.sh` and `hepmc2dot.py` (available within $PATH, from /usr/local/src/hepmc2dot) read an HepMC file an create a PDF with event visualization (1 event per page); the `hepmc2dot.py` just creates the `.dot` file that can be used as input to `create-graph-pdf.sh` instead of the hepmc file if more control is needed (e.g. skipping some number of events or limiting the number of max events visualized)

 ## Attaching to a previously-created container
 You can see the list of containers you've created with: